 It’s amazing how many arguments stem from both of you being upset that you’re not spending time together.
 Some marriages feel as though the romance fizzles out, which makes you distant and resentful to each other.
 As a result, arguing becomes more frequent.
 But, if you take the time to actually be together as a couple and spend quality hours together, then things improve.
 Go on little holidays now and then to take a break from your kids and busy life, allowing you to spend time alone.
 Schedule a date night every week so you can go out and enjoy a meal – this also helps with the whole communication thing as well.
 Couples that make an effort to spend time together will find that arguments become less frequent.

 If you feel like arguments are too common in your marriage, then take all of this advice on board.
 It’s all about communication, controlling your temper, and making time for each other.
 However, at the end of the day, you may find your relationship has reached its end and you and your partner are facing separation.
-In this case, seek expert advice from leading lawyers such as Peters and May who will help guide you through the process as smoothly as possible.
+If you and your husband are from Texas, you may want to know about the common law marriage in Texas.
+Then seek expert advice from a leading divorce lawyer or lawyers such as Peters and May who will help guide you through the process as smoothly as possible.